YashIsTheBest247/Genblaze/README.md

 - **Provenance on every render** — a canonical, SHA-256-bound **Genblaze manifest** recording provider, model and parameters for each stage; written to B2 *and* embedded into the MP4 container, so the file carries its own record wherever it goes
 - **Verifiable in the UI** — the library shows a verified shield per video; open **Provenance** to see the generation chain, per-artefact hashes and a live re-verification
 - **Durable media library on Backblaze B2** — MP4, thumbnail, captions, script and manifest all land in the bucket; playback runs off short-lived presigned URLs, so the bucket stays private and the library survives an ephemeral host
-- **Motion where it earns its keep** — the opening scenes use short **stock video clips** rather than stills, because a viewer decides in the first second or two whether to keep watching.
-A clip is only used when its own description carries every identifying word of the scene prompt, so footage is never of the wrong subject; otherwise the scene falls back to a photograph
+- **Motion where it earns its keep** — the **opening** scenes use short **stock video clips**, because a viewer decides in the first second or two whether to keep watching.
+Clips are claimed by a sequential pass over the first scenes, so motion lands at the front rather than wherever a worker happened to finish.
+Each clip plays **once, at its natural length**, and the scene's own photograph holds the rest of the segment — looping a three-second clip across a twelve-second segment replayed it four times, which reads as a stutter and advertises that the shot is filler
 - **Two stock libraries, ranked by relevance** — **Pexels and Unsplash** are searched concurrently and the result whose own caption best matches the prompt wins.
 Neither API ever returns *nothing* — each returns its loosest match silently — so scoring across two pools is what keeps scenes on topic.
 Gemini image generation covers what neither library has
 - **Multi-provider generation via Genblaze** — narration through GMI Cloud/ElevenLabs/MiniMax, optional generative visuals; swapping model or provider is one env var
 - **Graceful degradation** — every stage has a fallback (video clip → stock photo → Gemini for visuals; cloud TTS → local Kokoro for narration), and the app boots and reports readiness even with nothing configured